GET HELP NOW - 100% CONFIDENTIAL - Evidence-based - 24/7 & FREE

 What is Anxiety?

 Anxiety refers to a range of emotional disorders that are characterized by intense feelings of fear, dread, and uneasiness.
-These emotional disorders are usually accompanied by feelings of tension, worried thoughts, and symptoms such as elevated blood pressure, sweating, trembling, dizziness, or rapid heartbeat.
+These emotional disorders are usually accompanied by feelings of tension, worried thoughts, and symptoms such as elevated blood pressure, sweating, trembling dizziness, or rapid heartbeat.

 Most people associate anxiety with fear, due to how they feel.
-The difference between the two is that anxiety is considered a future-oriented, long-acting response broadly focused on a diffuse threat, while fear is an appropriate, present-oriented, and short-lived response to a clearly identifiable and specific threat.
+The difference between the two is that anxiety is considered a future-oriented, long-acting response broadly focused on a diffuse threat, while fear is an appropriate, present-oriented, and short-lived response to a identifiable and specific threat.

 What are the Different Types of Anxiety?